 NOTE: If the firmware update process fails, your unit may not pass audio.
 To recover from this condition, repeat steps 5 through 8 above, but Ctrl-click the Update Firmware button.

 Appendix A: Connector Pinouts

-DB-25 connectors are wired with the Tascam/Digidesign standard.
+The DB-25 connectors are wired with the TASCAM AES/EBU digital standard but it is used in this application for analog signals.